GPurgatorio/Master-Computer-Science-ICT/README.md

 </p>

 ### VLAN

 Now, the problem is that every switch can be connected to each other and so there is no more LANs separation in the datacenter, every packet can go wherever it wants and some problems may appear.
-VLANs solve this problem.
-It partition a broadcast domain and create a isolated computer network.
+VLANs solve this problem partitioning a broadcast domain and creating isolated computer networks.

+A virtual LAN (VLAN) is a virtual network consisting of virtual and/or physical switches, which divides a LAN into smaller logical segments.
+A VLAN groups the nodes with a common set of functional requirements, independent of the physical location of the nodes.
+In a multi-tenant cloud environment, the provider typically creates and assigns a separate VLAN to each consumer.
+This provides a private network and IP address space to a consumer, and ensures isolation from the network traffic of other consumers.

-It works by applying _tags_ to network packets (in Ethernet frame) and handling these tags in the networking systems.
+It works by applying *tags* to network packets (in Ethernet frame) and handling these tags in the networking systems.

 <p align="center">
   <img width="600" src="./assets/vlan.png">